MEPP-team/MEPP/doc/readme_EN_Linux.txt

 or

-under Ubuntu 16.04* (The Yakkety Yak), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default
+under Ubuntu 16.10* (The Yakkety Yak), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default

+or

+under Ubuntu 17.04* (The Zesty Zapus), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default